mitchyc24/PythonGames/README.md

    \`\`\`sh
    cd PythonGames
    \`\`\`
-3. Install the required dependencies (if any):
+3. Install the required dependencies:
    \`\`\`sh
    pip install -r requirements.txt
    \`\`\`

 ## Usage

-Each game is located in its own directory.
-To run a game, navigate to the corresponding directory and execute the main Python file.
-For example, to play Tic-Tac-Toe:
+The games are meant to be accessed through the main application by running:

 \`\`\`sh
-cd games/tic-tac-toe
+cd games/PythonGames
 python main.py
 \`\`\`